External scholarships and other funding

-Tuition fee loans and other funding for EU students
+External scholarships and funding for international students

 You'll find information on tuition fee loans and other funding opportunities for EU students below.

-You can't apply for maintenance grants or other living expenses loans unless you satisfy the UK residency requirements.
-However, some help may be available from your home education authority so we advise you to approach them directly.
+Some help may be available from your home education authority so we advise you to approach them directly.